Hexastack/hexabot-template-starter/README.md

    _Note_: The first run may take some time as it needs to download all required Docker images.

 5. **Configure your NLU Engine**:
-   After creating your new project, the **Hexabot Kudwig NLU Engine** will be added by default.
-This NLU engine relies on the [Hexabot Helper Ludwig], you can enable it by following the steps detailed in [LLM NLU Engine](https://docs.hexabot.ai/user-guide/nlu/nlu-engines/ludwig-nlu-engine) documentation page:
+   After creating your new project, the **Hexabot Ludwig NLU Engine** will be added by default.
+This NLU engine relies on the [Hexabot Helper Ludwig], you can enable it by following the steps detailed in [Ludwig NLU Engine](https://docs.hexabot.ai/user-guide/nlu/nlu-engines/ludwig-nlu-engine) documentation page:

 ## Built-in Features